maths/moodle-qtype_stack/doc/en/Developer/Releasing.md

 * for key releases, we do them all.
 * for bug fixes just the question type.

+## 0. Code on github

+The STACK code is stored on github, e.g. in [https://github.com/maths/moodle-qtype_stack](https://github.com/maths/moodle-qtype_stack).
+In general the code branches are arranged as follows.

+* The `master` branch should always be either (i) an official release, (ii) contain minor but critical bug fixes, or (iii) contain updates to the docs.
+The STACK documentation on [https://docs.stack-assessment.org/](https://docs.stack-assessment.org/) auto-builds from the master branch, and so it is normal to update the docs between official releases.
+* The `dev` branch normally contains features which will in the next release.
+The `dev` branch should normally work out of the box, but expect unfinished features and bugs!
+* Development of new features often takes place in a specific branch named to correspond to an issue in the [github issue tracker](https://github.com/maths/moodle-qtype_stack/issues), normally forked from `dev`.
+E.g. if you raise [issue 802](https://github.com/maths/moodle-qtype_stack/issues/802) then code related to this can start life in a branch `iss802`.
+If you put `#802` in the commit message then github will pick this up in the issue discussion.
+New features can be merged back into `dev` before they are completely finished, but please do add documentation, unit tests etc. first and make sure we at least have consensus on the design!

+Unless you want to discuss something confidential with the developers, please do raise issues on github!

 ## 1. Pre-release checks